 I was just careful to push plates out of the way before taking a picture or made my kids stand.
 It would not be hard to position people in this area and have a background free of other guests.

 Here is a lovely photo of my daughter who was not impressed with so many princesses interrupting her meal and making her cereal soggy!

 I told every single princess we were celebrating my husband’s birthday and required him to stand for a picture with them!
 He was not happy with me, but I enjoy a little teasing!
 Our server brought us a poster signed by all the princesses as well as a cupcake.
 We then sang happy birthday to him and embarrassed him a little more!

 We were done eating and meeting the princesses shortly before 9:00 – 40 minutes after being seated.
 I thought this was excellent timing as the park was just opening.
 I do not think this would have happened if our reservation was later in the day if the restaurant is running late on seating guests.
 Most people take around 1.5-2 hours from start to finish.

 Do you have more questions about breakfast at Cinderella’s Royal Table?
-Ask them and I would be happy to answer them!
+Ask them on our facebook page and I would be happy to answer them!